Cirrus Logic (CRUS) Q4 2017 Results - Earnings Call Transcript

 Christopher Hemmelgarn - Barclays Capital, Inc.

 Hey.
 This is Chris Hemmelgarn on for Blayne.
-Thanks for letting me just (18:46) ask a question.
+Thanks for letting us ask a question.
 I guess, I too will start with kind of a longer-term question.
 So you've guided fiscal 2018.
 As we look beyond that though – I mean, you've got a lot of irons in the fire in terms of voice biometrics, active noise canceling, historically, you've kind of had a nice little content uptick every couple of years with your codec.
 I guess, just as we look beyond this year, what do you see is the best opportunity to really drive growth?
 What are you most excited about as you look at everything you've got in the portfolio?

 Jason P. Rhode - Cirrus Logic, Inc.